imperionite/insighted/RATIONALE.md

 **Logistic Regression:**

-ogistic regression to test the association between access_score and high_adaptivity.
+- Logistic regression to test the association between access_score and high_adaptivity.
--ogistic regression can handle both categorical and numerical predictors.
+- Logistic regression can handle both categorical and numerical predictors.
--he p-value associated with the access_score coefficient in the logistic regression output tells us whether there is a statistically significant association.
+- The p-value associated with the access_score coefficient in the logistic regression output tells us whether there is a statistically significant association.

 **Interpretation:**